henrik42/extended-lisp-reader/README.md

   lot. instaparse does give this information.
 We just have to hand it to the stream-consuming loop, keep it there and then make it part of the exception that is throwm in case of EOF.

+* Can clojure.data.csv, clojure-csv.core and semantic-csv.core be
+  integrated with this?